top of page

 However, all forests are not created equal.
 Just because a place has trees does not necessarily make it beneficial for forest bathing.
 There may be beautiful woods nearby, but they might be located right underneath the airport landing approach, or next to a busy highway.
 While forest bathing encourages us to embrace all pieces of the human and more-than-human worlds as part of a larger whole, there are times when human sounds become too much of a hindrance to the meditative experience of forest bathing.
 So, if you find yourself in a place with overwhelming “human” noises it’s okay to look elsewhere.

-Safety is also important, especially if you choose to go alone for an unguided sit spot experience or wander in the woods.
+Safety is very important, especially if you choose to go alone for an unguided sit spot experience or wander in the woods.
 Clear views and open trails are helpful in this regard.
 Never go into a locale that makes you feel uncomfortable.

 Diverse ecosystems, and/or the ability to connect with water, make great places to forest bathe.
 Biodiversity is important for life on earth.
 This means different kinds of birds, small animals, plants, and trees all interdependent for their survival (and ours).
 This means more elements to hold your interest – birdsong, insects, flowers, fragrances, textures…